2017 Nobel Prize in Economics Awarded for Treysta’s Way of Thinking

 We at Treysta pride ourselves on offering an enlightened process, differentiating ourselves from the rest of the industry.

 We understand the importance of psychology and how calling into account the way in which we make decisions about money can ultimately help lead us into living a life which is true to ourselves.

-Some time ago we adopted and began to integrate the learning of 2002 Nobel Peace Prize winner in Economics, Daniel Kahneman.
+Some time ago we adopted and began to integrate the learning of 2002 Nobel Prize winner in Economics, Daniel Kahneman.

 Kahneman is often referred to as one of the most influential living psychologists with his work creating the field of behavioural economics.